aichbauer/express-graphql-boilerplate/README.md

 This boilerplate has four main directories:

-- api - for controllers, queries, mutations, models, types, services, etc.
+- api - for Controllers, Queries, Mutations, Models, Types, Services, etc.
 - config - for routes, database, etc.
-- db - this is only a directory for the sqlite db, the default for `NODE_ENV=development`
+- db - this is only a directory for the sqlite database, the default for `NODE_ENV=development`
 - test - using [AVA](https://github.com/avajs/ava)

 ## Controllers

-This directory holds all controllers.
-As a REST Controller does not vary much from a GraphQL Schema, they are also lokated inside of it.
-A **query** and a **mutation** in `GraphQL` has functions, so called `resolvers` to modify a Model.
-Just like a Controller in a REST api has functions to modify a model.
-The difference is that a function on a REST Controller is mapped to one specific route of your api, as if you have a **query** or a **mutation** in `GraphQL` ALL of your functions are mapped to only ONE route.
+This directory holds all Controllers.
+As a REST Controller does not vary much from a GraphQL Schema, they are also located inside of it.
+A **Query** and a **Mutation** in GraphQL has functions, so called **Resolvers** to modify a Model.
+Just like a **Controller** in a REST API has functions to modify a Model.
+The difference is that a function on a REST Controller is mapped to one specific route of your API, as if you have a **Query** or a **Mutation** in GraphQL all of your functions are mapped to only one route.
 The magic happens under the hood of GraphQL.
-When you send a query to the server, `GraphQL` takes a look at your query and takes a look at your Schema and only responds with the fields you requested in the query.
-And this is also the point where you can make `nested queries`, as GraopQL will simply take a look at what your query looks and the types it can use and respond it.
+When you send a **Query** to the server, GraphQL takes a look at your Query and takes a look at your Schema and only responds with the fields you requested in the Query.
+And this is also the point where you can make **nested Queries**, as GraphQL will simply take a look at what your **Query** looks like and the types it can use and responds with it.

-You always have to keep in mind that a **query** and a **mutation** is the complete same for `GraphQL`, it does not differentiate between it until you pass it into `GraphQLSchema`.
-A Query has arguments, as a Mutation has arguments, you can use this arguements to resolve a function, most likely you would use this arguments to insert something into a database or to get entries from a database.
+You always have to keep in mind that a **Query** and a **Mutation** is the complete same for GraphQL, it does not differentiate between it until you pass it into `GraphQLSchema`.
+A **Query** has arguments, as a **Mutation** has arguments, you can use this arguments to resolve a function, most likely you would use this arguments to insert something into a database or to get entries from a database.

 ### Create a Controller